 During Rappaport’s 1963-2012 period of study, storm-surge flooding claimed nearly half of the fatalities (49%), rainfall-induced freshwater floods and mudslides accounted for about one-quarter of the deaths (27%), high surf was responsible for some 6% of all hurricane deaths and another 6% occurred offshore in marine incidents within 50 nautical miles of the coast.

 Rappaport found that only 8% of hurricane- or tropical-storm-related fatalities were from wind, while any embedded tornadoes produced by the storm were blamed for another 3% of the deaths.

-The data from the 50-year period of study of 650 to 700 Atlantic tropical cyclones showed that two to three per year turned deadly in the U.S. Only three of the 10 deadliest tropical cyclones between 1963-2012 were major hurricanes (Category 3 or higher) when making landfall, and six of those 10 were just tropical storms or Category 1 hurricanes when they came ashore, so it’s very important to take every storm seriously, no matter its rating on the Saffir-Simpson Hurricane Wind Scale.
+The data from the 50-year period of study of 650 to 700 Atlantic tropical cyclones showed that two to three per year turned deadly in the U.S. Only three of the 10 deadliest tropical cyclones between 1963-2012 were major hurricanes (Category 3 or higher) when making landfall, and six of those 10 were just tropical storms or Category 1 hurricanes when they came ashore, so it’s very important to take every tropical storm seriously, no matter its hurricane category and rating on the Saffir-Simpson Hurricane Wind Scale.

 Rappaport’s study concluded that 49% – nearly half – of all fatalities from U.S. hurricanes and tropical storms were blamed on storm-surge flooding.

 NOAA’s National Ocean Service defines the meaning of storm surge as the abnormal rise in water levels during a storm surge, measured as the height of the water above the normal predicted astronomical tide.